Pentagon leaker Jack Teixeira pleads guilty to obstructing justice, calls himself a 'proud patriot'

 “If I saved one American, Russian or Ukrainian life in this money-grabbing war, my punishment was worth it,” he said.

-The plea agreement calls for dishonorable discharge and no jail time.
-The judge approved the plea agreement, but had not addressed his sentencing yet, which was expected to occur later Thursday afternoon.
+The judge agreed to the plea deal, which calls for dishonorable discharge and no jail time.

 Teixeira was already sentenced last year to 15 years in prison after pleading guilty in federal court to six counts of willful retention and transmission of national defense information under the Espionage Act, following his arrest in the most consequential national security breach in years.